antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 APIs **SHOULD NOT** 'reinvent the wheel'.
 The types of APIs BAS will commonly create will not be unique.
 They therefore don't require unique functionality or solutions to common problems.

 Using a common solution can utilise prior or community knowledge, reducing implementation and support costs.
-Existing tooling, frameworks and can be easily applied, increasing interoperability and looser coupling between different solutions.
+Existing tooling, frameworks can be easily applied, increasing interoperability and looser coupling between different solutions.

-For example, content negotiation for determining response format is a solved problem.
+For example, content negotiation for determining response data types is a solved problem.
 Rolling our solution would take time, not cover all edge cases and would require all support to be provided by us.
 Using the *standard* solution means we benefit from the experience of others and more people are able to provide support (e.g. StackOverflow etc.).

 A distinction **SHOULD** be made between *best* practice, which **SHOULD** be followed, and *common* practice, which might not be "a good idea".
 Examples of *common* practice which are justifiable to avoid include:

 * Solutions which break or misuse standards.
 * Solutions which not sufficiently secure, in situations where a more secure alternative exists, or for sensitive information, where any solution exists.
-* Solutions which are 'hacks' or 'lazy' approaches, where a 'proper' approach is available, or rely on 'quirks' or 'side effects' to achieve their purpose.
+* Solutions which are "hacks" or "lazy" approaches, where a "proper" approach is available, or rely on "quirks" or "side effects" to achieve their purpose.

-These approaches, especially the latter 'quirk' kind, are typically not sustainable as their behaviour could change at any time, often without warning.
-The results of this could, at best, break the approach used, or at worst, change the result of the approach.
-This could potentially suddenly introduce new security flaws or inadvertently exposing information presumed to be safe.
+These approaches, especially the latter ""quirk"" kind, are typically not sustainable as their behaviour could change at any time, often without warning.
+The results of this could, at best, break the approach used, or at worst, alter the result of the approach.
+This could unexpectedly introduce new security flaws or expose information presumed to be safe.

-A good example of a *common* solution is [JSONP](http://en.wikipedia.org/wiki/JSONP) which is essentially a hack so as not to use the *best* solution, [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+A good example of a *common* practice solution is [JSONP](http://en.wikipedia.org/wiki/JSONP), which is essentially a hack compared to the *best* practice solution, [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 Sources: